jerabaul29/guidelines_netcdf/README.md

 - ACDD (Attribute Conventions Dataset Discovery) is discovery metadata, used to search for datasets / nc files,
 - CF (Climate and Forecast metadata conventions) is use metadata, used to understand the content of the files.

+Note that netCDF files can be edited (to change dimensions / variables names, attributes names and contents, add / remove any of these) separately from the data they contain using the tooling from netCDF Operator (NCO):

+- https://nco.sourceforge.net/ , among others (see there for more information):
+  - ncatted netCDF ATTribute EDitor
+  - ncrename netCDF RENAMEer

+This makes it easier to edit a file to make it netCDF-CF+ACDD compliant.

 ## Resources about metadata

 #### ACDD metadata